autosit/autosit.github.io/_posts/2022-03-30-pmbm_powerful.md

 In the MSc thesis the focus should be on generalizing the developments from the specialization project in order to achieve a flexible combination of PMBM, JIPDA and PHD.
 The following topics may play a central role:

-* Loopy belief propagation or Bayes tree techniques for direct evaluation of marginal track probabilities.
+* LBP or Bayes tree techniques for direct evaluation of marginal track probabilities.
 * Efficient generalizations of Murty's method for hypothesis exploration.
+* N-scan merging, [target labels] and [sets of trajectories].

 ## Prerequisites